Registering a business in Indonesia can be less complex if you are familiar with the local business registration regulations.

 This summarised process is more or less the same for both local company (PT) and foreign company’s (PT PMA) business registration, with differences in their requirements.

-If you are looking to penetrate the Indonesian market fast, consider having a shelf company instead.
+If you are looking to penetrate the Indonesian market without incorporating a brand new company, consider a shelf company instead.

 In this article, we will guide you through the process and requirements in more detail.